Follow your destiny,

 I realized this country doesn't embrace abstract artists anymore.
 The pharaohs have long vanished.

 The last stop brought us to the Nile.
 Ahmed had arranged an entire boat for me for a 30-minute trip through downtown Cairo.
 I have to say, downtown Cairo transforms into a different city.
-It presents itself tidier, cleaner, with finished buildings, financial institutions, and hotels.
+It presents itself tidier, cleaner, with polished buildings, financial institutions, and hotels.
 An entire part of the city looks well-maintained and attended to by civil institutions.
 It just doesn't exist close to Giza.

 So I'd recommend about four days if Nile cruises and dinners appeal to you—two near Giza and two near downtown.
 My focus locked onto the art, so I decided to stay close to the museum and pyramids.
 Next time, I'll plant myself near downtown and explore the Nile cruises.